SVG21/sample/README.md

 1. Displays holidays for England and Wales, Scotland, and Northern Ireland.
 2. Displays the name and date of each holiday.
-3.Displays push notification when user interracts.
+3. Displays push notification when user interracts.
-4.Displays background push notification.
+4. Displays background push notification.